Celebrating Over 80 Years of Nursing Education

 In 1934, Providence Hospital School of Nursing strengthened its nursing education program with the University of Washington and met the requirements that led to a degree of Bachelor of Science in Nursing.
 The first class to finish under this program received their degrees in 1937.
 Students still had the option of completing only the diploma requirements and graduating from Providence Hospital School of Nursing.

-In 1935, the Department of Nursing was introduced at Seattle School.
+In 1935, the Department of Nursing was introduced at now established Seattle College.
 The first graduates completed the program in 1939.
-The same type of affiliation that the University of Washington had for Providence students was arranged with Seattle School and, for a few years, students were permitted to select their collegiate affiliation with either Seattle School or the University of Washington, or to terminate after the diploma requirements were met.
+The same type of affiliation that the University of Washington had for Providence students was arranged with Seattle College and, for a few years, students were permitted to select their collegiate affiliation with either Seattle College or the University of Washington, or to terminate after the diploma requirements were met.
 The completion of the collegiate program required five years since the student was unable to carry more than a couple of courses each quarter due to the time spent in the hospital “on duty.”
-The Department of Nursing was given the status of School when the entire collegiate program was transferred to Seattle School in 1941.
-Affiliation with the University of Washington was still continued for some courses, though students graduated from Seattle School.
+The Department of Nursing was given the status of School when the entire collegiate program was transferred to Seattle College in 1941.
+Affiliation with the University of Washington was still continued for some courses, though students graduated from Seattle College.

 Today the College of Nursing resides in the completely renovated historic Garrand Building at the center of campus.
 This building, the oldest on campus, was the original site of Seattle College.
 It is located between the Administration and Casey buildings with entrances on the south and east sides.
 The building houses the Dean's office, faculty offices, and several conference rooms.
 A rededication of the building was held on December 8, 1994, with Archbishop Thomas Murphy officiating at a morning mass.
 In Fall 2003, the School of Nursing officially changed it's name to the College of Nursing reflecting the growth and complexity of its programs of study.
 Through the years, students and faculty have been important contributing members of this community.